andrewchambers/encr/readme.txt

 DESCRIPTION
-     encr encrypts or authenticates and decrypts (with -d) using a shared 96-bit key keyfile (provided via -k).
-Input is passed via stdin, and out‐ put is printed to stdout.  encr generates keyfile with the -g flag.
+     encr encrypts or authenticates and decrypts (with -d) using a shared 96-bit key keyfile (provided via -k, or generated with -g and -k).
+Input is passed via stdin, and output is printed to stdout.  encr buffers data into segments for processing and will block if not enough data is pro‐ vided, making it unsuitable for interactive encryption/decryption.

-     encr protects confidentiality with AES-256 CTR encryption, and checks integrity and authenticity using HMAC with the SHA256 hash function. encr will not pass unauthenticated data to stdout, and aborts when given an unauthenticated, reordered or truncated data stream.
+     encr protects confidentiality with AES-256 CTR encryption and checks integrity/authenticity using HMAC with the SHA256 hash function.  encr will not pass unauthenticated data to stdout, and aborts when given an unauthenticated, reordered or truncated data stream.

      encr aborts if keyfile is world accessible.